Nitrux/nuts/README.md

 `nuts` is a simple and minimalistic system update and rollback utility.
 It performs three steps:

 1. Creates a backup of the root directory using SquashFS and stores it locally.
-2. Downloads the latest ISO image using the BitTorrent protocol and update the system using `rsync`.
+2. Downloads the latest ISO image using the BitTorrent protocol and updates the system using `rsync`.
 3. When restoring a backup, uses the locally generated SquashFS file (instead of downloading an ISO).

 _`nuts` is included by default starting with Nitrux 2.9.0._